cosc-516-2022/lab2/README.md

 Create a Azure free tier account at: [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/).

 The free tier account allows for free trials forever and 12-months free offers from your sign up period.
-You will need an email address to use.
-The sign-up also asks for a credit card.
-If you do not have a credit card, then a pre-paid credit card with a small amount should work.
+You will need an email address to use. **If you use your UBC email, you will not be asked for a credit card and may get a $250 credit.**

 ## Azure Portal